The Bankrate promise

 2. Have your child fill out the FAFSA

-Though the parent will be applying for the parent PLUS loan, the student must fill out the Free Application for Federal Student Aid (FAFSA) form first.
+Though the parent will apply for the parent PLUS loan, the student must fill out the Free Application for Federal Student Aid (FAFSA) form first.
 Then your school can direct you on how to proceed with the Direct PLUS Loan application.
 Remember: No FAFSA, no parent PLUS loan.

 3. Calculate how much much you want to borrow

 You can borrow the total amount of attendance costs for your child, minus any financial assistance or scholarships received.
 This includes tuition, fees, room and board, books, supplies, transportation and loan fees.
-Miscellaneous expenses, including a personal computer, child care, study abroad costs and disability-related expenses, may be eligible as well.
+Miscellaneous expenses, including a personal computer, child care, study abroad costs and disability-related expenses, may also be eligible.
 The total amount varies by school.

-Note that you can always borrow more in the future if you need.
-Do your best to only borrow what you need.
+Note that you can always borrow more in the future; only borrow what you need.

 4. Apply for the loan through the Department of Education website